MicrosoftLearning/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/LAB_04L02_Package_AVD_applications_ADDS.md

 1. If prompted, in the **Stay signed in to all your apps** window, clear the **Allow my organization to manage my device** checkbox and click **No, sign in to this app only**.
 1. In the **Remote Desktop** client window, within the **az140-21-ws1** section, double-click **SessionDesktop** icon to open a Remote Desktop session to the host pool that is part of the **az140-21-ws1** workspace.
 When prompted provide the password for the **aduser1** account.

-#### Task 5: Run the MSIX app attach registration script on Windows Virtual Desktop hosts
+#### Task 5: Run the MSIX app attach registration script on Azure Virtual Desktop hosts

 1. Within the Remote Desktop session from **az140-cl-vm42** to a host pool in the **az140-21-ws1** workspace, while signed in as **aduser1**, start **Windows PowerShell ISE** and, from the **Windows PowerShell ISE** console, run the following to perform the MSIX app attach registration: